 facilitate easier identification and review of projects.
 Each project is also to have a Statement of Need in addition to the Description.
 The Statement of Need enables the Advisory Committee to understand why the project is required for a and the Milford School District SAU office.
 Projects are referenced by either a new or previously given project number to The Community Development Department transmits project request forms to all applicable department heads, commissions, continuation or increase of Town services and the impact of delaying or not accomplishing the project.
 When applicable, project requests are cross-referenced to where they are included in the Milford Master Plan.
 Additionally, the Project Request form seeks project rationale and justification based on a series of factors used to evaluate.
 The specific project request addresses whether it:

-- Removes imminent threat to public health or safety; - 2.
+- 1. Removes imminent threat to public health or safety; - 2.
 Alleviates substandard conditions or deficiencies; - 3.
 Responds to federal or state requirements to implement; - 4.
 Improves the quality of existing services; - 5.
 Provides added capacity to serve growth; - 6.
-Reduces long-term operating costs; - 7.
-Provides incentive to economic development; - 8.
-Is eligible for matching funds available for a limited time; - 9.
+Reduces long-term operating costs; - Provides incentive to economic development; - 8.
+Is eligible for matching funds available for a limited time; - .
 Is a continuation of an existing project; - 10.
 Addresses public demand; - 11.
 Extends the useful life of the current facility or equipment; and - 12.
 Any "other" if there are additional extenuating circumstances justifying project inclusion in the CIP. - The Advisory Committee reviews project requests, and schedules a meeting with the respective department if needed to discuss each project.
-Step 2: - determines that a project has not established sufficient need or if it is unlikely to achieve support to implement during the plan years.
-The Planning Board can bring back a project back into the CIP based on its review, public input, and further department The Advisory Committee studies projects individually and through group discussions.
-Evaluation includes review of the level of projects submitted each year are necessarily recommended for inclusion in the CIP Plan.
-This may result if the Committee preparation applied to the requested project.
-The Advisory Committee utilizes a policy that a minimum of a conceptual drawing or architect's rendering is required for any facility, which is expected to be placed in the next three (3) year "window".
-Not all justification.
+Step 2: - preparation applied to the requested project.
+The Advisory Committee utilizes a policy that a minimum of a conceptual drawing projects submitted each year are necessarily recommended for inclusion in the CIP Plan.
+This may result if the Committee determines that a project has not established sufficient need or if it is unlikely to achieve support to implement during the plan The Advisory Committee studies projects individually and through group discussions.
+Evaluation includes review of the level of or architect's rendering is required for any facility, which is expected to be placed in the next three (3) year "window".
+Not all years.
+The Planning Board can bring back a project back into the CIP based on its review, public input, and further department ustification.
 Step 3: - Using the requestor's recommendation as a starting point, the Advisory Committee discusses and develops a consensus on the recommendation for the year in which the project should be placed on the Town Warrant.
 A project that is included in the CIP does not mean the project will be implemented as implementation is subject to additional factors.
 For projects requiring bonding the tax impact is noted the year after the warrant article is presumed to pass, which is when the tax rate impact occurs.
-The CIP Committee adjusts recommended warrant article and funding years to smooth and balance the fiscal impact Step 4:

-and maintain a reasonable debt level each year.
+The CIP Committee adjusts recommended warrant article and funding years to smooth and balance the fiscal impact 4 Step / and maintain a reasonable debt level each year.
 The Committee considers the overall debt load from all bonded or lease purchase acquisitions by the Town and the School District.